 Are they car dealer scams, fraud, or just clever manipulations of word play?
-Car buying scams committed by dealers cost consumers thousands of dollars every day.
-I'm not talking about all dealerships in general, some car dealers are hard working individuals just trying to make a honest living.
+Car buying scams committed by dealers and their employees cost consumers thousands of dollars every day.
+Please don't think I'm talking about all dealerships in general, some car dealers are hard working individuals just trying to make a honest living.
 The problem is you never know what kind of dealership your dealing with.
-So the best thing to do is familiarize yourself with the most common car buying scams currently being committed in dealerships today.
+The best way to protect yourself is to familiarize yourself with the most common car buying scams before contacting a dealership.

 Hope for the best, prepare for the worst!

 Every day there's another "new sale" or "new event" to lure you into a dealership.
 It's ultimately your responsibility to make sure you don't become victim to one of their scams.

 This section of AutoCheatSheet.com exposes the most common car dealer scams committed in car dealerships nationwide.
 Read through this entire section to familiarize yourself with these dishonest techniques.
 Falling victim to just one of them can cost you thousands of dollars.
 Once educated, you will be able to identify and avoid these scams.

 Scams committed during the finance process of buying a car are some of the most costly to the consumer.
 They're tough to prove and normally it's too late do anything about it, if you've already signed the paperwork.

 You can lose hundreds, if not thousands of dollars in a matter of seconds and not realize it until it's already too late.